 The same thing is still working for me almost a year later.
 The thought of playing tennis again never crossed my mind.
 I expect to spend more than more dollars on my next racquet.
 Consider testing the waters as I did.
 But it isn’t the best at what it does.

 Less price with loaded features:

-I’d suggest this racket to intermediate to advanced players after just using it.
+After just using it, I’d suggest this racket to intermediate to advanced players.
 It feels and has good power for the price range.
-The frame do flex much when hitting balls. comfortable grip.
+The frame does flex much when hitting balls.
+Comfortable grip.
 This racket is best for intermediate to beginner players.

 The string bed has greater impact and power.
-In the most recent games, my forehand has been singing, and I’ve had a few aces.
+My forehand has been singing in the most recent games, and I’ve had a few aces.
 You will get better as you develop game control.
 Its weight is under 10 ounces, making it easy to handle even though it has a bit of head weight, which accounts for the power.

 This racket’s large head provides more sweet spots than conventional rackets.
-As a professional racket, this racket has a carbon frame that can control more speedy shots and provide more spin.
+As a professional racket, this has a carbon frame that can control more quick shots and provide more spin.
 The price of the racket is less despite its many features that meet your needs.

 |Head Size||The racket comes in the size of 115 square inches.|

 |Weight||The weight is just 10 oz which is more lightweight than another professional racket.|

 |Material||Made with composite fiber|

 - A good feeling